ValterKasper/construction-set/README.md

 # Construction set

-Simple construction set optimizied 3d printing written in OpenSCAD.
+Simple construction set optimized 3d printing written in OpenSCAD.
 This project demonstrates use of:

 - [BOSL2](https://github.com/revarbat/BOSL2) library that helps write more intetion based code in OpenSCAD
 - GitHub actions for building stl, gcode files and rendering previews on push and merge